 • If you are editing an existing Source and the Video API is enabled, the imgix Video Subdomain field will be visible.
 This field automatically inherits the value from your imgix Image Subdomain and cannot be modified without changing the Image Subdomain.

-5. Click the Save button.
-Your Source will be queued for deployment.
+5. Click the Save button on Step #3 to queue your Source for deployment.
 Screenshot-Azure source setup

 Advanced Settings